Here’s what you’ll learn from Unilever’s strategy study:

 Recognizing that the required raw materials, including oils and fats, were quite similar for soaps and margarine, William Lever welcomed the opportunity with open hands.

-There on, Lever became more than a soap company as it took its first step towards forming a multi-brand legacy that would inspire and lead the world of consumer brands for the next century and probably, beyond.
+From there on, Lever became more than a soap company as it took its first step towards forming a multi-brand legacy that would inspire and lead the world of consumer brands for the next century and probably, beyond.

 A manufacturing company through and through